xieyuheng/fidb-zero/docs/manual/04-access-token.md

 ---

-We already have HTTP API to do operations on fidb, but not everyone should be able to do every operations right?
+We already have HTTP API to do operations on fidb, but not everyone should be allowed to do every operations right?
-We need to control who can do what.
+We need to control _who_ can do _what_.

 The story of access control to a database is only complete with the the story of register and login.